Sharon Ooja: Early life and education

+Career

-She started her acting career when she moved to Lagos in 2013.
-She revealed in an interview with a Nigerian Tabloid, Punch newspaper how she got into acting.
-According to Sharon, it all began when she was at a photo session for a store and NdaniTV was covering the behind-the-scenes activities of the shoot.
+Ooja started her acting career when she moved to Lagos in 2013.
+She revealed in an interview with a Nigerian tabloid, Punch newspaper how she got into acting.
+According to Ooja, it all began when she was at a photo session for a store and NdaniTV was covering the behind-the-scenes activities of the shoot.
 The next week, she was invited for an interview for a television show that did not happen.
 Shortly afterwards, she was called to play in a small role in the television series, Gidi Up.
-Sharon also featured in Skinny Girl in Transit, where she played the character Shalewa.
+Ooja also featured in Skinny Girl in Transit, where she played the character Shalewa.

-Sharon is a graduate of mass communication from Houdegbe North American University Benin.
+Ooja is a graduate of mass communication from Houdegbe North American University Benin.
 She hosted GT Bank's Fashion week red carpet alongside Timini Egbuson in 2017.